Business Coach vs Lawyer

 A partnership agreement needs updating after a co-founder exit.

-Advisor is right
+Business coach is right

 A founder is deciding whether to buy out a partner or bring in outside capital.